MITCHELLNJESS/capture/C2/A3_System/README.md

 if the initial requirements.txt install does not work with torch attempt this command

 pip install torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cpu

+Weights are not committed to GitLab.
+For access, contact Jessica or use https://drive.google.com/file/d/17j6hJ9RH1YQsoj40kcSW2N2lGlsUUZ3j/view?usp=drive_link.